uhasker/getting-things-done-in-next-js/src/chapter4/03-react-effects.md

 Current counts: firstCount=0, secondCount=0
 ```

-But it will never run again, no matter how often you click the buttons.
+But it won't run again, no matter how often you click the buttons.

-Here is a bonus tip from us: **You should always explicitly specify the dependency array**.
+Here is a bonus tip regarding effects: **You should always explicitly specify the dependency array**.

 Remember, if you don't specify the dependency array, the effect will rerun on every render, which is rarely the desired behaviour.
 In fact this can result in catastrophic behaviour, like in the following example: